 Closet Full of Sheep: Dyeing Lessons

 My first dedicated spinning-for-garment project was a good one for learning new skills.
 A beautiful commercial top of merino and silk seduced me: I bought a pound and spun it into singles, set the twist, and planned to dye most of the skeins, setting aside one as an accent color in natural cream.
 I can no longer remember if I made the yarn first and then chose the knitting project, but that’s probably how it happened.
-I can guarantee that I didn’t exactly plan this yarn—it just kind of happened.
-The slubs are visible on this yarn’s fabric with or without a light source behind it!
-I don’t think I made a control sample and honestly, I had no control over my spinning at this point!
+I guarantee that I didn’t exactly plan this yarn—it just kind of happened.
+The slubs are visible in this yarn’s fabric with or without a light source behind it!
+I don’t think I made a control sample and honestly, I had no control over my spinning at this point, which was one out of many dyeing lessons I had to learn!

 - Wool, as a protein fiber, doesn’t take dye the same way a cellulose (plant) fiber does.
 My then-boyfriend was an experienced dyer of cotton T-shirts, and he knew all about silkscreening, batik, dye resists, and so on.
 So we bought some dye and prepped my very first dyebath.
 Neither of us realized that protein and cellulose fibers required different dyes.
 We were expecting a deep purple but got a muted periwinkle.